Distributed $\Delta$-Coloring Plays Hide-and-Seek: Open Problems

-A current limit of the round elimination technique is that the best achievable lower bound, when $\Delta \ge 3$, is $\Omega(\log n)$ rounds for deterministic algorithms and $\Omega(\log \log n)$ rounds for randomized ones, and we would like to understand if this is really a limit of the technique.
-In particular, we do not have any example of problem that is known to be solvable in $O(\poly \log \log n)$ rounds with randomized algorithms, but that it is known to require $\omega(\log n)$ rounds with deterministic ones. \begin{oq} Prove or disprove that there exists a locally checkable problem, that, in bounded degree graphs, is solvable in $O(\poly \log \log n)$ rounds with randomized algorithms in the \LOCAL model, but that requires $\omega(\log n)$ rounds for deterministic algorithms. \end{oq} We would like to mention that a related question has been asked in 2017 by \citet{ChangP19}.
-There, authors asked whether the distributed constructive Lova\'{a}sz Local Lemma problem can be solved in $O(\log \log n)$ rounds on bounded degree graphs.
-It is known that answering affirmatively to this question would imply that there are no locally checkable problems in bounded degree graphs with randomized complexity between $\omega(\log \log n)$ and $o(\log n)$ \cite{ChangP19}, and it is also known that, for locally checkable problems on bounded degree graphs, an $O(\log \log n)$ randomized algorithm implies an $O(\log n)$ deterministic one \cite{chang16exponential}.
+A limit of the current version of round elimination is that the best achievable lower bound, when $\Delta \ge 3$, is $\Omega(\log_\Delta n)$ rounds for deterministic algorithms and $\Omega(\log_\Delta \log n)$ rounds for randomized ones.
+We would like to understand whether this is really a limit of the technique or just of our current use of the general idea behind it. \begin{oq} Can we use the round elimination technique to prove lower bounds of $\omega(\log_\Delta n)$ rounds for deterministic algorithms, or of $\omega(\log_\Delta \log n)$ rounds for randomized ones? \end{oq} In particular, in bounded degree graphs, we do not have any example of a problem that is known to be solvable in $O(\poly \log \log n)$ rounds with randomized algorithms, but also known to require $\omega(\log n)$ rounds with deterministic ones. \begin{oq} Prove or disprove that there exists a locally checkable problem that, in bounded degree graphs, is solvable in $O(\poly \log \log n)$ rounds with randomized algorithms in the \LOCAL model, but that requires $\omega(\log n)$ rounds for deterministic algorithms. \end{oq} We would like to mention that a related question has been asked in 2017 by Chang and Pettie~\cite{ChangP19}.
+There, the authors asked whether the distributed constructive Lov\'{a}sz Local Lemma problem can be solved in $O(\log \log n)$ rounds on bounded degree graphs.
+It is known that answering this question in the affirmative would imply that there are no locally checkable problems in bounded degree graphs with randomized complexity between $\omega(\log \log n)$ and $o(\log n)$ \cite{ChangP19}, and it is also known that, for locally checkable problems on bounded degree graphs, an $O(\log \log n)$ randomized algorithm implies an $O(\log n)$ deterministic one \cite{chang16exponential}.